Generlate/model_generator/README.md

 ---

 ## The Plan
 The plan for Generlate is to create an innovative tool that will automate the majority of processes included in modern building design.
-Development of the application is published on Youtube at https://www.youtube.com/channel/UCQFeRy_NDvUsA0VmuJNBUYQ
+Development of the application is published on [Youtube](https://www.youtube.com/channel/UCnhilg6-o3JPzZuqPafSYxA)

 # Main Features To Come
 * ML image generator